Eulerian Spaces: The Eulerian Problem

 There have been numerous attempts to generalise these results to infinite graphs, see for example \cite{Erdos, NW, NW2, Sabidussi, rothschild, Laviolette}.
 Since combinatorial Euler tours are inherently finite objects, these attempts focused rather on constructing decompositions of such graphs into cycles or collections of two-way infinite walks, sacrificing the intuitive appeal that an Euler tour should return to its start vertex.
-However, for locally finite graphs, an alternative solution has recently been found by Diestel \& K\"uhn in 2004 \cite{infinitecycles} which elegantly restores this intuitive appeal: recall that every graph $G$ naturally turns into a topological space by interpreting each edge as an arc between its endpoints, and each combinatorial Euler tour corresponds naturally to a continuous surjection from the circle $S^1$ to the space $G$ which continuously traverses through the edge-arcs in the order prescribed by the combinatorial walk, henceforth called an \emph{edge-wise Eulerian} map.
+However, around 2000, Diestel and his group started a programme that has the potential to restore this intuitive appeal for locally finite graphs~$G$.
+Taking as infinite analogues of finite paths and cycles the topological arcs and circles in their Freudenthal compactification~$|G|$, they were able to show that a number of standard results from finite graph theory generalise smoothly to this topological context even when their verbatim infinite analogues fail, see \cite[\S 8]{Diestel} and \cite{DSurv}.
+Already in the first paper of this programme, Diestel and K\"uhn \cite{infinitecycles} proved a topological version of Euler's theorem for locally finite graphs: Recall that every graph $G$ naturally turns into a topological space by interpreting each edge as an arc between its endpoints, and each combinatorial Euler tour corresponds naturally to a continuous surjection from the circle $S^1$ to the space $G$ which continuously traverses through the edge-arcs in the order prescribed by the combinatorial walk, henceforth called an \emph{edge-wise Eulerian} map.
 Diestel and K\"uhn now call an infinite, locally finite (multi-)graph \emph{Eulerian}, if there is such an edge-wise Eulerian surjection from $S^1$ onto the Freudenthal compactification of the graph (formalising the idea that if the Euler tour disappears in some direction towards infinity, then it should again return from that very direction).
 In this setting, they were able to show that a connected multi-graph is Eulerian if and only if each of its finite edge cuts is even, thus generalising the second of the characterising conditions from the finite case to infinite, locally finite graphs.

 Looking at this result, it seems natural to wonder about Eulerianity in other naturally occurring compactifications of locally finite graphs, which give a more refined meaning for a `direction towards infinity', for example Gromov compactifications of locally finite hyperbolic graphs, or metric completions of edge-length graphs \cite{agelosedgelength}, and the work presented here started out investigating whether for instance compactifications of locally finite graphs with a circle as boundary at infinity are Eulerian in this sense.